presscustomizr/customizr/readme.txt

 #######################  Changelog ######################
+= 2.0.1 =
+* Removal of meta description (plugin territory)
+* Page edit button is only visible for users logged in and with edit_post capabilities

 = 2.0 =
 * Replace the previous custom post type slider feature (was plugin territory) with a custom fields and options slider generator
 * Addition of ajax powered meta boxes in post/page/attachment for the sliders